 Jenyethel Merritt, SRJC President

-In 1958 when the Florida Division of Community Colleges established North Florida Community College, it also established twelve black community colleges, one of which was Suwannee River Junior College located in Madison.
-Florida.
-The college existed from 1959 until 1966 when it merged with North Florida Junior College.
+In 1958 when the state of Florida established North Florida Community College, it also established a system of segregated junior colleges for African-American students, one of which was Suwannee River Junior College located in Madison, Florida.
+SRJC existed from 1959 until 1966 as one of the "Magnificent 12," the name often used to described Florida's historically black junior colleges, before merging with NFCC (then North Florida Junior College) in 1966.

-The founding president was James J. Gardener, then principal of Williston Vocational High School in Williston, Florida.
+The founding president of SRJC was James J. Gardener, then principal of Williston Vocational High School in Williston, Florida.
 Dr. Gardener reported to work in June 1959 with only two months to prepare for the College’s first classes in August 1959.
-The institution was established on the campus of Madison’s Black senior high school.
-Inaugural classes were held in the evening.
 Like NFJC, Suwannee River Junior College initially served five surrounding counties including Hamilton, Lafayette, Madison, Suwannee, and Taylor.

 When Dr. Gardener resigned in 1961, Jenyethel Merritt was appointed president.
 She was the first female president in Florida’s community college system.
 She remained as president of the institution until Suwannee River merged with NFJC in 1966 at which time she assumed the position of vice president of guided studies.